-Safeguarding - Staff are trained on the signs and symptom of child abuse, which is inline with the Somerset Safeguarding Children's Board guidelines and are aware of the school and national guidance and will follow this..
+Safeguarding - Staff are trained on the signs and symptoms of child abuse, in line with Somerset Safeguarding Children's Board guidelines and are aware of the school and national guidance and will follow this.

 If a member of staff is concerned about any physical or emotional changes, such as marks, bruises, soreness, distress etc they will inform the Designated Safeguarding Lead (DSL) immediately.
 The Safeguarding Policy will then be implemented.